kyporter/OSNAP/src/readme.txt

 file that doesn't exist for lost_pub, it will raise an error.
 After running preflight.sh, there will be a lost.pub file in src that by default lost_config.json is pointing to.

-All database-related API calls will interact with the database
+All database-related API calls will interact with the database, I recommend running activate_user to add user(s) to database before running suspend_user

 app.py : makes things work with wsgi config.py: reads in data from lost_config.json, translates it to python variables